mbaumer/us_hep_funding/docs/_states/ME.md

 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $3,408,581 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $3,746,643 </b>in NSF MPS grants.
 ```
   Year  Institution                              Amount ($)
 ------  -------------------------------------  ------------
+  2019  Bowdoin College                             338,062
   2018  Bigelow Laboratory For Ocean Sciences       399,554
   2018  Bowdoin College                             437,815
   2018  Colby College                               194,141